marcomeng1/goody-eaty/README.md

 (ok, it is about the possible dishes THE Chinese Guy gonna prepare and to show you guys in advance what possible shaddy stuff can be inside.)

 ### What you gonna do
 The following dishes are possible dish-selection within my cooking abilities.
 Only a few dishes will be selected in the final around.
-Write dish-number In the Issue that you prefer, although I decides finally the serving food.
+Write dish-numbers in the [Issue](https://github.com/marcomeng1/goody-eaty/issues) that you prefer, although I decides finally the serving food.
 It is a life and you have to admit it, just same as the demoracy in my country.

 **!!attenzione: The following pictures are just beutifully showed in the most ideal case.
 The chef has the right of interpretations of final dishes! grazie!**